aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter03.en.md

 	LEFT JOIN imdb.name_basics nm ON tp.nconst = nm.nconst\
 	LEFT JOIN imdb.title_crew tc ON tc.tconst = tp.tconst;
   ```
   Use below command to review count of records from the denormalized view.
-You can foind approx 2.5 million records vs 47 million on the base table.
 At this point you source database is ready for migration to Amazon DynamoDB.
   ```bash
   select count(*) from imdb.movies;
   ```